sambody/inkscape-grid-maker/README.md

 - ~~Show total width when changing settings, calculated live.~~ I don't think that's possible in the interface.
 - Add other guides related extensions (generate with offset to page border, generate center guides, delete only horizontal/vertical guides,...), add Grid Maker together with these extensions in Extensions > Guides (instead of Render)
 - Make multi-lingual
+- Make written tutorial with images, make a screencast...

 ### Thank you